 Vaccines and Immunizations in Tampa, Florida

 Don’t wait: vaccinate.
-At Davis Islands Pharmacy, we offer vaccinations against shingles, pneumococcal, influenza.
+At Davis Islands Pharmacy, we offer vaccinations against shingles, pneumococcal, pneumonia and influenza.
 Stop by the pharmacy to have our pharmacists review your vaccine records and offer recommendations based on your age, health, and time of year.
 What’s more, Medicare Part B is now accepted for all immunizations offered by Davis Islands Pharmacy.

 Our registered pharmacists are available to provide vaccinations daily starting at 11am, no appointment necessary.
-To save time or ensure the appropriate staff is available when you plan to top by, you can also call in advance to schedule your vaccination.
+To save time or ensure the appropriate staff is available when you plan to stop by, you can also call in advance to schedule your vaccination.

 At Davis Islands Pharmacy, we regularly vaccinate for: